hh-programming-2/programming-2/README.md

 ## ✅ Confirming the course participation

 **To confirm your course participation, it is necessary to submit the firt week's exercises before the deadline.** The first week's exercises will revisit topics you have learned previously.
 The purpose of this practice is not to stop anyone from learning or completing the course but to make sure that everyone can get started with the course without problems.

-## 💬 Communication channels

-Course-related discussion is organized in Teams.
-If you are stuck with your code or you don't understand the materials or exercises, don't hesitate to ask for help.
-It is likely that other students have similar issues, so send your questions to the course channel for others to learn as well instead of as a private message.

 ## 📥 Submitting exercises